Four day CPD Introduction to Couples Counselling:

 This course will run at least once or twice per year.

-There will be maximum of 18 people per course to ensure optimum benefit of the course.
+There will be maximum of 19 people per course (12 in our smaller venue) to ensure optimum benefit of the course.

 Minimum qualifications required to enrol for the course: the course is most suited to qualified counsellors or psychotherapists.
 If you are a trainee, then completion of a minimum ten week certificate course is required to enrol.
 If you are outside of these criteria, please contact me to discuss, as in exceptional cases, enrolment may be possible.